Deep Dwell

 Reaching back, he took hold of the only other thing in that locker: a bag of tools, screwdrivers and wire cutters hooked onto its side.
 It was a heavy bag, fitting for an electrical technician, but he was happier taking it than leaving it behind.

-Straightening out his baggy clothes and rustling within his shoes, he adjusted the pipe in his mouth and walked with however much confidence he could muster, temporarily leaving behind the bag with tools until he’d know what was next.
-Carrying all the weight around in his state didn’t seem a good idea.
+Straightening out his baggy clothes and rustling within his shoes, he adjusted the pipe in his mouth and walked with however much confidence he could muster, bag of tools in hand.

 Expectation gave way to a person behind that door that would greet and brief him on the situation, though the likeliness of that was strangely unrealistic from the experience he’d gone through.
 Things seemed a bit too… left to their own devices.